brulonga/CloudCover/README.md

       ├──test/       (Real images, 9000)
 ```

 The synthetic images can be obtained through the pre-trained weights and the corresponding Jupyter notebook.
+You must change the paths to the images.

 You can download the pretrained U-Net weights for diffusion here: [Pesos_Difusion](https://drive.google.com/drive/folders/18Uida-rjl7EKlqdIhzDRHJMQwDY0YvHK?usp=drive_link)